-“Most cases occur in July through September,” Tom Skinner of the CDC tells The Remedy.
-“The virus circulates between mosquitoes and birds in freshwater hardwood swamps.
+"Most cases occur in July through September," Tom Skinner of the CDC tells Eat This, Not That!
+Health.
+"The virus circulates between mosquitoes and birds in freshwater hardwood swamps.
 It can then be transmitted to humans and horses, which are dead-end hosts.
-In the southeastern United States, cycles involving several species of mosquitoes and wading birds, along with reptiles, might play a role in maintaining viral transmission during the winter months.”
+In the southeastern United States, cycles involving several species of mosquitoes and wading birds, along with reptiles, might play a role in maintaining viral transmission during the winter months."

 What are the symptoms of EEE?

 Even if you are infected with EEEV, the chances of developing EEE is extremely rare.
 Of humans who are infected with EEEV, only about four to five percent will result in the actual infection.